 In no case will be benefits be garnished for alimony until the former spouse first elects to receive the "apportioned" share of the veteran's benefits.
 Similarly, claims for each child's right to an apportioned share must be filed before child support garnishment can occur.
 The family member must apply for apportionment by filing VA Form 21-0788, Information Regarding Apportionment of Beneficiary's Award, before a garnishment for spousal or child support will be considered.

-Even if your VA benefits can't be garnished because you didn't waive any military pay or because of any of the above reasons, your VA income can still be considered by the judge in deciding your support obligations.
+Even if your VA benefits can't be garnished because you didn't waive any military pay or because of any of the above reasons, in most states your VA income can still be considered by the judge in deciding your support obligations.
 If your VA disability benefits are a significant part of your total income, you may end up using your benefit income to meet child support or alimony obligations.

 For legal help in protecting your VA disability benefits or establishing a fair amount of support, contact a VA disability lawyer.